Forgot Password

 Passport and visa Info

 Foreigners except Indians need a visa to visit Nepal.
-However, most nationals can obtain a visa upon arrival, at Tribhuvan International Airport and other border checkpoints in Nepal.
-To apply for a visa you will need a passport for at least six months a 30-day,passport-sized photo, and the applicable visa fees.
+However, most nationals can obtain a visa upon arrival at Tribhuvan International Airport and other border checkpoints in Nepal.
+To apply for a visa, you will need a passport for at least six months, a 30-day,passport-sized photo, and the applicable visa fees.
 The current fee stands at USD 50 for a 30-day stay.
-Chinese citizens and those from countries (Bangladesh, Bhutan, Pakistan Maldives Sri Lanka) are eligible for visas with certain restrictions.
-Additionally children, under the age of 10 are granted visas.
+Chinese citizens and those from countries (Bangladesh, Bhutan, Pakistan, Maldives, Sri Lanka) are eligible for visas with certain restrictions.
+Additionally, those under the age of 10 are granted visas.

 Packing List